dansmyers/ProgrammingAndSoftwareDevelopment/6-Graphics/Challenge_Project-WAKAWAKAWAKA/README.md

 ![](http://www.playthepast.org/wp-content/uploads/2011/10/636x460design_01.jpg)

-## Reading

-Complete the **participation questions** for Chapter 3 of the ZyBook.
-You **do not** need to complete the challenge questions or any optional or hidden sections.

-## Honor Code

-Add a file to your project that contains your name, a statement of the Honor Code, and references for any external resources you used in preparing your project.

 ## Details

 The basic game has four elements:

 - Pac-Man (or Ms. Pac-Man, if you prefer)
 - The Ghosts
 - The pellets that Pac-Man eats.
 Eating all the pellets ends the level.
 - The walls that block both Pac-Man and Ghost movements.

 For our version, the only requirement will be to navigate Pac-Man through a maze, avoiding the ghosts, until he eats every pellet.
 The layout of the level does not have to copy the classic Pac-Man board: it will be easier to start with a simpler layout.